Remove spider veins with Micro-sclerotherapy

-Spider veins are tiny red or purple veins that can be seen on the face, legs (upper thighs to feet) and occasionally chest, back and abdomen.
-These veins can be treated with Micro-sclerotherapy.
-They are on the surface of the skin and can appear as single lines or connected blue veins resembling tree branches or star bursts.
+Spider veins are tiny red or purple veins that can be seen on the face, legs (upper thighs to feet) and occasionally chest, back and abdomen, that can be treated with Micro-sclerotherapy.
+They are on the surface of the skin and can appear as single lines or connected blue veins resembling tree branches or starbursts.
 Sometimes they are connected to underlying varicose veins, which need to be treated before the spider veins can be dealt with.

 ARE YOU A CANDIDATE FOR MICRO-SCLEROTHERAPY?

 All new patients undergo a lower leg venous ultrasound to rule out venous reflux as the underlying cause of their spider veins.
 Sclerotherapy for spider veins is not effective if there is an underlying varicose disease.
 Most patients who have spider veins alone (without associated varicose veins) do not have an underlying varicose disease and the spider veins can be simply treated with micro-sclerotherapy.
 An ultrasound exam is the only way to know for sure.

 MICROSCLEROTHERAPY – SIDE EFFECTS